 Bus Accident Injuries

 Depending on the severity of the accident and whether you are on the bus or hit by the bus, injuries could range from minor cuts and scrapes to catastrophic long-term injuries and even death.
+The types of injuries can differ depending on if you were a passenger on the bus or in your car.
 Injuries may include:

 - Bumps, bruises, cuts, scrapes, and abrasions.
 These generally heal quickly unless you have an underlying condition that prevents them from healing.
 Whether you have an underlying condition or you are healthy, you should be careful of infection.
 If open wounds get infected, they will cause additional problems and take longer to heal.